 Let me share my realizations with you.
-Perhaps they could be of any use for you when you’re meeting your Korean in-laws for the first time.
+Perhaps they could be of any use to you when you’re meeting your Korean in-laws for the first time.

 💝 Never believe the Kdramas. lol

-💝 It’s okay to get worried but never let it eat you down.
+💝 It’s okay to get worried but never let it beat you down.
 Avoid the sleepless nights.

 💝 Show the real you.
 Don’t pretend to be someone you are not.